I AM A WEDDING PHOTOJOURNALIST

 I approach weddings with the aim of recording what’s in front of me: no constant set-up shots or interventions by the photographer.
 My photography is a reflection of your day not an imposition upon it.

 My background is national newspapers and magazines.
 I worked as a press photographer at The Times, who I joined immediately after completing my Postgraduate studies in Photojournalism at the London College of communication (then the LCP).
 I learned the hard way – on the job where there are no second chances, no opportunities to recreate the news events unfolding in front of you.
 Every day was different.
-I once went from shooting backstage at a Royal Ballet performance to the aftermath of a devastating bomb on a London street.
-But I covered it all: from portraits of the Prime Minister at No 10 to extraordinary days documenting rare paeolithic engravings in a remote Portuguese canyon to shooting a beekeeper at work on the rooftop of the Opera House in Paris.
+I once went from shooting backstage at a Royal Ballet performance, to the aftermath of a devastating bomb on a London street.
+But I covered it all: from portraits of the Prime Minister at No 10 Downing Street, to extraordinary days documenting rare paeolithic engravings in a remote Portuguese canyon.
+To shooting a beekeeper at work on the rooftop of the Opera House in Paris, to dodging flying bricks and petrol bombs in a London street riot.

-From a microlight flying over the English Channel or inside a speeding rally car in a Scottish forest, too unobtrusive reportage inside a Carthusian monastery.
+From a microlight flying over the English Channel (very dodgy if we had ditched!) or inside a speeding rally car, in a Scottish forest, to unobtrusive reportage inside a silent Carthusian monastery.
 Every day was different and full of exciting challenges – making the best images no what matter what and delivering them on deadline to a demanding picture desk.
 I bring this unrivaled professionalism to my wedding photography.
 I have shot 500+ weddings.

 Weddings have it all.
 The characters, the emotions, the atmosphere and those wonderful, extraordinarily chaotic moments.
 It’s a dramatic storyboard before me, ready to be recorded.
 I’m a storyteller that watches, observes and anticipates.
 I make images that will provide an honest, natural and beautiful visual record of your one very special day.